sfnetworks/spnethack/blogpost.md

     ## 6      6  (7.629308 51.9673)
     ## # … with 3,315 more rows
     ## #
-    ## # Edge Data: 4,680 x 5
+    ## # Edge Data: 4,681 x 5
     ##    from    to highway                                       geometry edgeID
     ##   <int> <int> <fct>                                 <LINESTRING [°]>  <int>
     ## 1     1     2 service           (7.63275 51.9603, 7.631843 51.96061)      1
     ## 2     3     4 seconda…        (7.614156 51.96724, 7.613797 51.96723)      2
     ## 3     5     6 footway  (7.629304 51.96712, 7.629304 51.96717, 7.629…      3
-    ## # … with 4,677 more rows
+    ## # … with 4,678 more rows

 ### Step 8: Putting it together

-For make the approach more convenient, we can combine all steps above into a single function, that takes a cleaned `sf` object with `LINESTRING` geometries as input, and returns a spatial `tbl_graph`.
+To make the approach more convenient, we can combine all steps above into a single function, that takes a cleaned `sf` object with `LINESTRING` geometries as input, and returns a spatial `tbl_graph`.